microbiome/OMA/04_containers.md

 ## colLinks: NULL
 ## colTree: NULL
 ```

+Now you should have a ready-made TreeSE data object that can be used in downstream analyses.

+### Constructing MultiAssayExperiment

 To construct a _MultiAssayExperiment_ object, just combine multiple _TreeSE_ data containers.
 Here we import metabolite data from the same study.